kuronekony4n/minecraftServerMake/README.md

 1. Input worldname you want to run the server.
 2. Visit [ngrok website](https://ngrok.com), login or make new account if you don't have.
 After logged in, open [this page](https://dashboard.ngrok.com/auth/your-authtoken) and copy paste your Authtoken to **ngrok_authtoken** form.
 3. Run the cell
-4. Wait until you see server log like this and your server is online.
+4. Wait until you see your server is online.

 ---
 ### (TUTORIAL 4) Connect to your server